-What are Heater-Cooler Devices?
+What are Heater-Cooler Units?

-What are Stöckert 3T Heater-Cooler Devices?
+What are Stöckert 3T Heater-Cooler Units?

 Heater-Cooler Devices Increase Risk of Infections

-In another 2016 study, researchers found a link between M. chimaera samples taken from several European infected patients, from the HCUs used during their procedures, and from environmental samples from Sorin’s HCU production and servicing facility in Germany.
+In another 2016 study in Europe, researchers found a link between the M. chimaera samples taken from several infected patients, from the HCUs used during their procedures, and from environmental samples from Sorin’s HCU manufacturing and servicing facility in Germany.
 Researchers concluded that at least some of the M. chimaera infections may have been caused by HCUs that were contaminated at the manufacturing site.

 Heater-Cooler Infections are Serious and Can Be Deadly

-Persistent cough or cough with blood
+- Persistent cough or cough with blood

-Surgical site infection
+- Surgical site infection

-Endocarditis (inflammation of the inner lining of the heart)
+- Endocarditis (inflammation of the inner lining of the heart)

-Bacteremia (bacteria in the blood)
+- Bacteremia (bacteria in the blood)

 FDA Tracks Problem of Stöckert 3T Heater-Cooler Device Infections

 In December 2015, the FDA issued a warning letter to the manufacturer after inspections of several of their facilities revealed significant problems, including quality system and premarket clearance violations.
-They also placed an import alert on the devices to restrict how many come into the U.S.
+They also placed an import alert on the devices to restrict how many devices come into the U.S.